Skip to main content

 OpenStatus and OneUptime: the dev-first platforms

 These are the closest to Uptimepage in philosophy.
 OpenStatus is monitoring-as-code done well: a Terraform provider, a CLI, an MCP server, auto-resolving incidents, email and webhook subscribers, and probes across twenty-eight regions with sub-minute checks.
 Its trade-offs are a heavier stack (Turso plus Tinybird plus hosted queues) and an open-source checker that implements only HTTP, TCP and DNS, with ICMP, UDP and SSL-certificate monitors declared in config but not built.
-OneUptime does everything Uptimepage does and then keeps going into on-call scheduling, escalation, logs, tracing and APM, but that reach costs you a Postgres, ClickHouse, Redis and many-service deployment to operate.
+OneUptime does everything Uptimepage does and then adds on-call scheduling, escalation, logs, tracing and APM, but that reach costs you a Postgres, ClickHouse, Redis and many-service deployment to operate.
 Uptimepage aims at the same developer surface, Terraform, REST and MCP, but as one binary you can actually run.
-It matches those sub-minute checks too: 30 seconds on Pro and 10 seconds self-hosted, while the free founding plan already carries fifty monitors at sixty seconds.
+It matches those sub-minute checks too: 30 seconds on Team and 10 seconds self-hosted, while the free founding plan already carries fifty monitors at sixty seconds.

 Gatus: the protocol-rich checker